Orange County

 25-year panel warranty and a 10-year workmanship guarantee on every install.

 There is a catch unique to Irvine's master-planned layout, though.
-SolarAPP+ covers the city building permit, but it does nothing for HOA architectural review, which most Irvine villages still require.
+The instant permit covers the city side, but it does nothing for HOA architectural review, which most Irvine villages still require.
 We run both tracks in parallel — pulling the SolarAPP+ permit while your HOA packet is in review — so the two approvals don't end up stacked back-to-back and stretch your timeline.

 What incentives actually exist for Irvine homeowners in 2026